Greece Moments Greece Moments

 Katafyki Cave

-Unfortunately, the access times of the cave are not quite clear and the actually impressive place seemed a bit neglected to us.
-Two attempts were necessary, even a walk to the town hall to illuminate the cave, which can theoretically be entered at any time.
+Unfortunately, the opening times of the cave are not entirely clear, and this potentially impressive place felt a bit neglected to us.
+Two attempts were necessary — including a trip to the town hall — to get into the cave, which can theoretically be entered at any time.
 Maybe you’ll be lucky enough to catch a glimpse of the inside right away during your visit.

 Dryopida washhouses

-A short hike from Dryopida to the “Plystaria tou Mathia” leads into the past.
+A short hike from Dryopida to the “Plystaria tou Mathia” takes you back in time.
 The Washhouses of Mathia are located about 1.5 km south of the village and can be reached in a few minutes via a donkey path (GPS 37.375072, 24.437402) from the main road.

 Kythnos Wanderung Dryopida Waschhäuser Lefkes